 If you're thinking about visiting for a couple of hours, then I would suggest you won't really benefit from all that is here at this incredible wetland area of Norfolk.

-Pensthorpe put on many events during the year.
-Here you can see their calendar in more detail.
+Pensthorpe put on many events during the year and here you can see more things to do and plan your day.

 The Courtyard Café is open from 9am, with lots of tasty options, offering the very best in local Norfolk produce.